gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 optomechanical systems,
 and macroscopic quantum states.

-No deviation from standard QM found — yet.
+No deviation from standard QM has been found.

 The measurement problem is not solved.
 The experiments are getting better.